juztamau5/retro3/support/doc/plugins/guide.md

 On client side, these hooks are registered by the `clientScripts` files defined in `package.json`.
-All client scripts have scopes so PeerTube client only loads scripts it needs:
+All client scripts have scopes so retro3 client only loads scripts it needs:

 ```json
 {